-Having accessed the 'Properties' dialog pages for your Chart, you can start to configure your Heat Map.
+Having accessed the 'Properties' dialog for the Chart element, you can complete the fields on the 'Source' and 'Package' tabs to configure your Heat Map.

-Option Action Туре Click on the drop-down arrow and select 'Heat Map' as the chart type.
+Option Action Click on the drop-down arrow and select

+Туре 'Heat Map' as the chart type.
 Size By Click on the button and select the object type and property that the Heat Map cells will represent.
 A cell is created for each unique combination of object type and property, and the size of the cell indicates the number of times that combination occurs.
 For example, if you select Element.Author each cell will represent an Author name, and the cell size indicates the number of elements in the data set with that author name.
 Group By (Optional) Click on the button and select the object type and property that the grouping of the Heat Map cells will represent.
 For example, if you size by Defect.Status and group by Element.Author, each group will represent an Element Author and each cell within the group will represent the number of elements with that Author name having each of the defect statuses.
 Color By (Optional) Click on the button and select the object type and property that the color of each cell will represent.
 If you want to color by the same object type/property combination as you used to size the cells, then leave this field blank.
-The color is retrieved by matching this combination with a color defined in the selected Color Set on the 'Appearance' page of the Heat Map 'Properties' dialog.
-Chart Source Define which model and, if appropriate, which Package(s) to search for the data to represent in this Heat Map, as explained in the Source Package topic.
+The color is retrieved by matching this combination with a color defined in the selected Color Set on the 'Appearance' page of the Heat Map 'Properties' dialog (see the Heat Map Appearance Help topic).
+Chart Source In the 'Model' field, click on the button and select which model to derive the data from, either the current model or one that you search for as a Local File, or through the Connection Wizard or on the Cloud, Alternatively, you can select to enter a connection string for the model.
+If appropriate, select which Package(s) to search for the data to represent in this Heat Map, as explained in the From a Package Help topic.
+(Click on the Add button and on the 'Add Package' option, then select from the Package browser.)